Grafftix/Cyber-Notes/README.md

 ### NTLM
 *how is NTLM used to authenticate to other servers*
 - how is this protocol vulnerable?
+- what is a hash?

 ### Kerberos
 *Active Direrctories main form authentication that takes on a SSO format*
 - how does this work?
 - what is a TGT, TGS, KDC
+- how is this vulnerable
+	- Kerberoasting
+	- AS-REP Roasting
+ 	- Silver Tickets Attack
+	- Golden Ticket Attacks
 -----------------------